-We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$0.7 million.
-We have agreed to reimburse the underwriters for expenses of up to \$40,000 related to clearance of this offering with the Financial Industry Regulatory Authority, Inc. (FINRA).
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$\\$.
+We have agreed to reimburse the underwriters for expenses of up to \$\\$ related to clearance of this offering with the Financial Industry Regulatory Authority, Inc. (FINRA) and for all fees and disbursements of counsel incurred by the underwriters in connection with the directed share program.

-We and the selling shareholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.